UT-Austin-RPL/TRILL/vr-interface/README.md

 ## Troubleshooting

 1. Don't run 2 versions of the vr script (for example, if you modify the script, put it in a separate repo, and run the modified script before running the original script).
 When this happens, SteamVR tends to work for a few seconds before crashing.
 The solution is to restart the laptop and make sure to only run one version of the script.

+## Design Choices

+Some design decisions were made to satisfy the requirements defined above.
+They are explained in this section in hopes of providing documentation and guidance for others working on similar systems.

+### OpenVR

+Initially, a website was created based on WebXR and JavaScript to stream controller poses over the internet.
+I wanted to improve the latency by keeping the connection within a local network, but I encountered difficulty in setting up HTTPS certificates in the campus lab.
+After getting tired of tunneling the connection over the internet, I decided to pursue a more low-level approach.
+The native Oculus SDK could work, but it would limit the option to change VR systems in the future.
+Unity is a good option for cross-platform compatibility, but since there's only a need to stream images and controller poses, a game engine is an overkill.
+I also don't believe that Unity exposes the low-level functionality to directly show the stereoscopic images in the headset.
+Since Unity uses the low-level OpenVR API, I decided to use it directly.
+Although a newer API called OpenXR is gaining steam, I feel that the performance benefits of OpenXR doesn't justify its complexity compared to OpenVR.

+Using OpenVR has several advantages.
+First, it has great performance since it is used by VR games and has direct support from VR headset manufacturers.
+Second, it delegates the work of video streaming to existing technologies.
+Many VR headsets support direct HDMI connection from the computer's graphics card, which OpenVR can take full advantage of since it takes input images from OpenGL.
+Even though the Quest doesn't have an HDMI cable, it is still possible to use the Oculus Link (over an USB cable) or Oculus Air Link (over a local network) with OpenVR.
+These are sophisticated streaming technologies that predict the user's movements and streaming latency to render ahead of time, and they encode the frames as slices in H.264.
+ALVR is an open-source alternative that implements similar technologies with the added benefit of having experimental support for Linux.
+Using these technologies is much more performant and scalable than hand-coding an image streaming pipeline.
+Finally, OpenVR works on a variety of Operating Systems and targets many VR headsets.

+### Image Transfer from GPU to CPU

+Since our interface script is written in C++ (since the Python OpenVR binding doesn't work well) and the simulation is in Python, we need a way to transfer the rendered images between processes.
+First, we can use memory sharing or pybind to transfer the Mujoco simulation state.
+Using the simulation states, the C++ code can directly render the scene using Mujoco and pass the result directly to OpenVR within the GPU.
+However, since Mujoco allocates simulation data structure dynamically, it's difficult to do inter-process memory sharing.
+Second, we could hypothetically share the GPU buffer rendered by the python script with the C++ script, but OpenGL contexts don't seem to allow inter-process sharing.
+Third, we can lose some performance and transfer the images from GPU to CPU.
+Once the images are in memory, we can send them over using ZMQ.

+The last approach was chosen to make the design more adaptable to the real robot, where the images are always coming from memory.
+The rendered images have a resolution of $1096 \times 2$ by $1176$, where the width is multiplied by 2 to account for both eyes.
+The rendering of an image takes .3 milliseconds on the RTX3090 GPU, copying it to the CPU consumes 3 milliseconds, and sending it through ZMQ asynchronously uses .6 milliseconds.
+Overall, this number is negligible compared to the simulation and whole-body control times, so this performance is acceptable.

+### Asynchronous Message Passing

+The simulation uses a ZMQ sub socket to get actions from the pub socket in the interface script.
+Usually this is done synchronously, meaning that the simulation waits for the interface to provide a response after requesting.
+However, this approach usually takes 70 milliseconds for the message round-trip.
+This delay can be reduced to .1 milliseconds by using an asynchronous approach.
+In this case, the sender and receiver simply run at their own pace, and the ZMQ threads in the background takes care of getting the messages ready.
+When the simulation requests an action, the ZMQ simply gets the most recently received message in its queue and returns it.
+Since the interface runs at a higher frequency than the simulation, there will never be a case where no action is available.
+Also, by setting the "conflate" option in ZMQ, we can reduce the need of a queue by only keeping the most recent message.

+The performance of the VR Interface is acceptable.
+Using asynchronous message passing and a separate laptop for VR interface, receiving images and sending commands are both sub-millisecond operations.
+The biggest contributor to latency is ALVR, which adds about 70 milliseconds of latency.